The Bachelor of Creative Enterprise allows you to design a creative arts qualification which best suits your interests.

 - If an interview/audition is required, it shall consist of a combination of demonstrations and exercises requiring the applicant to demonstrate his or her ability to carry out specific tasks individually and as part of a group.

-Applicants from approved pre-degree programmes at Unitec, or elsewhere, may be admitted directly to the programme without meeting the requirements specified above at the discretion of the Programme Committee.
+- Applicants from approved pre-degree programmes at Unitec, or elsewhere, may be admitted directly to the programme without the requirement specified above in 2.1(a) at the discretion of the Programme Committee.

 Courses and timetables